Apple's products are driven by UX research strategy, Are you using UX strategy for your product? Early-stage, mature or growth? We can help.

 Emotional design UX strategy is one of the best strategies successful companies leverage to stand apart from their competition- think Apple.

 With the advent of cloud technology platforms like AWS by Amazon, GCP by Google, or Azure by Microsoft, the infrastructure is a leveled play-field for every company, even startups and SMBs.
 They can launch new apps or scale them up relatively easily compared to how it was a decade or two ago.
 So what differentiates one company from the other?
 How do you stand out in the crowd?

 Emotional design is about understanding your customer so well that your product not only solves a specific problem for them but also exceeds their expectations.

 UX Strategy Five: Hick's Law - Minimalism

-Many businesses fail to remember when looking for app structure and layout strategies are avoiding Hick’s Law.
-Hick’s Law states that the more options you give a user, the longer it will take them to make a decision.
+Many businesses fail to remember when looking for app structure and layout strategies are avoiding Hick's Law.
+Hick's Law states that the more options you give a user, the longer it will take them to decide.
 This is more of a concern for stagnant products.
 This is where some companies make their mistakes.
-Some product managers are starting to think a strategy for offering all these eye-catching features will eliminate the pain point of solving all of their customers’ problems and reduce customer support calls.
+Some product managers are starting to think of a strategy for offering all these eye-catching features to eliminate the pain point of solving all of their customers' problems and reduce customer support calls.
 Showing too much excessive content and options will stress out the cognitive load.
 Users stressed out will lead to

 - Customers may not adopt business apps.